SebastianLacayo44/Slack-Bot-Rebill-Data/README.md

 1. SlackBotFunctions.py - Which contains all the bot functions ran through Bolt
 2. RebillDataFunction.py - Contains the script used to generate all the rebill data
-3. SampleOutput - A sample photo of the output
+3. SampleOutput.png - A sample photo of the output

 ## Predicting Subscriber Churn